-cron.roflcopter.fr is a service for monitoring cron jobs and similar periodic processes:
+cron.roflcopter.fr is a service for monitoring cron jobs (see guide) and similar periodic processes:

 cron.roflcopter.fr works as a dead man's switch for processes that need to run continuously or on a regular, known schedule.
-For example:
+Some examples of jobs that would benefit from cron.roflcopter.fr monitoring:

 cron.roflcopter.fr is not the right tool for: